2026-27 Season Subscriptions

 Before Hamilton, there was In the Heights.
 With a vibrant score blending hip-hop, salsa, merengue, and soul, this Tony Award–winning musical tells the story of a tight-knit community on the brink of change in New York’s Washington Heights.
 Featuring unforgettable characters and songs like “Breathe,” “96,000,” and “Carnaval del Barrio,” this show is a celebration of heritage, home, and hope.

-Run Time: 2 hours and 20 minutes with one 15-minute intermission.
+Run Time: About 2 hours and 30 minutes with one 15-minute intermission.

 Accessibility: Accessible wheelchair/scooter seating and Listening Devices are available for all Mainstage performances.